-Access the Extensions& Updates view (click on the control at the top-right of the workspace then choose Extensions and Updates from the menu) and switch to the Updates tab.
+Access the Extensions& Updates view (click on the control at the top-right of the workspace then choose Extensions and Updates from the menu) and switch to the Updates page.

-The page presents all Altium NEXUS platform updates that are available, arranged in chronological order, to provide a historical view of platform changes since the last update.
-The most recent version build incorporates the changes from all previous updates.
-To view further information on any platform update, click on the name to open a detailed view.
+The page presents all Altium NEXUS platform updates that are available, arranged in chronological order, to provide an historical view of platform changes since the last update.
+The most recent version build incoporates the changes from all previous updates.
+To view further information on any platform update, click on its name link to open a detailed view.
 In most cases, this will provide an expanded description of the update's function and Release Notes that summarize its changes over the previous version.

 New software updates are always visible but require a valid Altium subscription and account login to be downloaded and installed.

 Update to a new version of Altium NEXUS directly from within the current version.